-CI/CD for QA Engineers Using Azure DevOps: Beginner Guide
+CI/CD for QA Engineers Using Azure DevOps

 CI/CD is no longer just a developer concern.
 QA engineers who understand how pipelines work — and how to integrate tests into them — deliver significantly more value than those who only test manually.
 This guide explains CI/CD from the ground up for QA engineers who want to get practical quickly.